A wise sage once said:

 The median income in Houston comes in at $52,888 and the median home value is $169,700 for 2019.

 The median income in Valdez comes in at $94,003 and the median home value is $201,600 for 2019.

 There You Have It Mr. Or Mrs. Alaska Cheapskate

-If you’re looking at the cost of living numbers in Alaska, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Alaska, this is an accurate list of the most affordable places to live in alaska for 2019.

 Here’s a look at the most expensive cities in Alaska according to the data:

 - 10 Best Places To Raise A Family In Alaska

 - These Are The 10 Best Counties To Live In Alaska